 - the name and place of residence of the employer and the employee

-- the employee's job and the nature of the work
+- the employee's job or the nature of the work

 - date when the employee joined the company

-- term of the contract (if for a fixed term)
+- term of the contract (if it is for a fixed term)

-- (if applicable:) length of the trial period
+- (if applicable) duration and conditions of the trial period

 - holiday entitlement